-- NetID, CAESAR and Kellogg e-mail address: The NetID is deactivated after a period of time as outlined in the NUIT NetID Expiration Schedule The student's Kellogg e-mail address and CAESAR account is no longer valid once the NetID is deactivated. - Library: Students on a leave of absence may register as an affiliate to have access to the Libraries and be granted borrowing privileges. - Health Services: Students on an approved leave of absence are permitted to remain enrolled in NU-Student Health Insurance (NU-SHIP) for the academic year in which their leave of absence begins.
+- NetID, CAESAR and Kellogg e-mail address: The NetID is deactivated after a period of time as outlined in the NUIT NetID Expiration Schedule The student's Kellogg e-mail address and CAESAR account is no longer valid once the NetID is deactivated. - Library: Students on a leave of absence may register as an affiliate to have access to the Libraries and be granted borrowing privileges. - of absence are permitted to remain enrolled in NU-Student Health Insurance (NU-SHIP) for the academic year in which their leave of absence begins.
 If the approved leave of absence extends to the following academic year, students may apply for coverage for themselves and their dependents during the open enrollment period.
 More information about NU-SHIP is available on the Northwestern Health Insurance Office website.